wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 front request.
 In this case, the CPU-generated request should give up the cycle, and let the invalidation be handled first by returning `Stall` to the caller.

+If all checks are passed, or the MSHR is allocated successfully, then the value of the local variable `status` will be `OK`.
+The function then checks whether an eviction is needed by checking whether the argument `line` is `NULL`.
+If true, this implies that the tag lookup does not find the address, and hence an existing block should be evicted.
+Otherwise, the address is already in the cache, and the miss is caused by an upgrade.
+In the former case, `allocateLine()` is called to perform eviction and write back, while in the latter case, no eviction is needed, as the block is already present.